* Yen seen supported as risk sentiment weakens

-Some market participants said the dollar could find support against the yen for now, especially if Japanese importers and institutional investors opt to buy the dollar on dips.
+Some market participants said the dollar could find support against the yen for now, especially if Japanese importers and intuitional investors opt to buy the dollar on dips.

-The trade dispute between China and the United States is seen likely to be a market focus in the near term.
+The simmering trade tension between China and the United States is seen likely to be a market focus in the near term.

 The Trump administration is expected sometime this week to publish a list of Chinese goods that could be subjected to new U.S. tariffs.

-The reports are expected to determine the path for future Federal Reserve interest rate increases.
+The reports should determine the path for future Federal Reserve interest rate increases, analysts say.